-For instance, Animoto empowers your students to create 30 second video clips of what they’ve learned.
-Alternatively, you could utilise a word cloud tool, a quizzing solution or even learning games to capture your student’s attention.
+For instance, Animoto empowers your students to create 30-second video clips of what they’ve learned.
+Alternatively, you could utilize a word cloud tool, a quizzing solution or even learning games to capture your student’s attention.

 Tip 13: Seek Feedback From Your Students